GPLOTKE/21-MERN-Book-Search-Engine/README.md

   ## 👇  Description  👇
 ---

-  This application was refractored from a Google Books API search engine using RESTful API to a search engine using GraphQL API with Apollo Server.
+  This application is for searching for books!
+It was refractored from a Google Books API search engine using RESTful API to a search engine using GraphQL API with Apollo Server.
 It has a React front end, MongoDB and Node.JS/Express.js server.

   ## Table of Contents
   - [Description](#--description--)